 Do you know that the geological timescale, we live in currently, has been officially named as the ‘Meghalayan Age’?
 This designation comes after studies of a stalagmite from the Krem Mawmluh cave, in the Khasi Hills in the state, helped geologists’ chance upon a climatic catastrophe - a mega-drought that wiped out most of the bronze age civilizations, including the Harappan Civilization, 4,200 years ago.
 But the caves of Meghalaya hide a lot more secrets.
 Take for instance clues to the fact that this region was actually an island about 3.5 billion years ago.
-It was also once filled with large mangrove forests and the waters around it were teeming with sharks!
+It was also once filled with large mangrove forests!
 The story is fascinating.

 One of India’s smallest states, Meghalaya the ‘ abode of clouds’ is not only blessed with the most beautiful vistas - with its mountain ranges, lush green valleys, cascading rivers and famed living root bridges, but it is also a geologist's paradise.
 Weaving their way under the state’s main hill ranges of East Khasi Hills, South Garo Hills and Jaintia Hills, is a network of about 1700 limestone and sandstone caves stretching over 491 km!

 These tell the story of how it all began.

 The first breath of life was taken on Earth by the single-celled bacteria 3.8 billion years ago.
 There were no continents as yet, just a global ocean peppered with small islands.
 Eventually, meteorite blitz resulted in erosion, sedimentation and volcanic activity which created small proto-continents, growing until they reached roughly their current size 2.5 billion years ago.
 The continents have since repeatedly collided and been torn apart until 300 million years ago when all land was fused together forming the super continent Pangaea.